Why study Nursing Technology?

 Graduates of the nursing program may transition to the RN-BSN online program at the University Of Cincinnati College of Nursing.

-To qualify for the Associate of Applied Science in RN technology degree, students must fulfill the requirements of the program and must have at least a 2.0 cumulative grade point average.
+To qualify for the Associate of Applied Science in RN technology degree, students must fulfill the requirements of the program.
+In addition, the student must meet any university requirements for graduation and be in academic good standing.
+More information on the University Undergraduate Academic Standing Policy can be found on the Office of the Registrar's website.
 It is the student's responsibility to take the courses necessary for graduation.

 In order to be fully evaluated for transfer credits to the nursing program, credits must be assessed as part of the college admission process and nursing course syllabi reviewed by the chairperson.

 English Proficiency Requirement – Students who have not graduated from a U.S. or English speaking high school must complete the TOEFL examination or other exam with the designated score, as listed below.
 With the following exceptions:

 a.
 Student has taken a full year of High School in the United States and earned a passing grade in one year of Standard English (not ESL)

 b.
 Student has earned a passing score on the O-Level English Exam

 c.
 Student has passed the first year of IB English (SL or HL) with a score of 5 or higher

 d.
 Student has attended a full year of school in a country in which has been deemed as English proficient

 High Intermediate Ranges on Examination(s) (for students that do not meet a Four Bulleted Exceptions)